 - Your COWG Office 365 account is not the same as eServices, which is the National CAP online system.

 - Microsoft Teams: You will probably be participating in Virtual Team meetings.
 We suggest you download and install Microsoft Teams.
 Contact your Squadron Commander for assistance.

 - Mail Forwarding: Email sent to your Colorado Wing email address will automatically be forwarded to your primary email listed in eServices.
-We are not a email service such as gmail or hotmail and will not be providing every member email hosting.
+We are not an email service such as Gmail or Hotmail and will not be providing every member email hosting.

 - Email History: We log and audit emails sent using this environment.
 Emails created on your device using a .cowg.cap.gov address flow through our system.